Budget Bedroom Makeovers (before-after inspiration)

 IKEA

-This post deals with bedrooms for adults or teenagers.
-For babies, read our post on tips for a safe natural nursery (as it contains important info on safe sleeping clothing, cots and bedding etc).
+For babies, read about tips for a safe natural nursery (contains info on safe sleeping clothing, cots and bedding etc).

 Sustainable Bedding and Fire Regulations